ildephonsM/ildephonsM/README.md

 - 👋 Hi, I’m @ildephonsM
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m a Software Developer
 - 💞️ I’m looking to collaborate on projects and coding problems
-- 📫 How to reach me ...
+- 📫 To reach out email me at okuhlembongwe@gmial.com

 <!---
 ildephonsM/ildephonsM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.